Personalized marketing is a powerful tool that a business can use to improve their marketing campaigns.

 Segment your audience

-Unless your selling a particular product or service your audience is going to be different.
+Unless you’re selling a particular product or service your audience is going to be different.
 If we look at a clothing store that sells every piece of clothing you’ll get a split audience.

 It could be people interested in coats, pants or anything else.
 Using analytics you’ll be able to see certain customers interacting with a certain style or even just constantly looking at pants.